tonymade8/agoric-sdk/packages/marshal/docs/marshal-vs-store-level.md

  implements the most precise equivalence class meaningful at the Marshal layer.
 However, it is narrow, admitting only structures.

 **`comparePassables(left: Passable, right :Passable) => -1 | 0 | 1`**<br>
 implements a full order over *all* passables, suitable for sorting with `Array.prototype.sort`.
 However, it is a very imprecise full order.
-For example, for any two remotables `p` and `q`, `comparePassables(p,q) === 0`.
+For example, for any two remotables `r` and `q`, `comparePassables(r,q) === 0`.
 All remotables are therefore equivalent in this order.
 Likewise for all errors, all promises, and all metaTaggeds.
-Thus, `comparePassable` equivalence is an equivalence class over all passables, but an imprecise one.
+Thus, `comparePassable`'s zero answer provides an equivalence class over all passables, but an imprecise one.

  ## The Store level organized by `keyStyleOf`